 My works are typically small oil sketches painted on location.
 They are painted quickly, directly, using a wide variety of strokes giving the final piece a highly textured finish.
 These paintings are then varnished and framed in quality arts & crafts frames.

-I'm inspired by the Dutch masters Rembrandt, Vermeer, Rein Portvliet, American painters like Edgar Payne, Maynard Dixon, Edward Hopper, John Singer Sargent, and of course the Canadian Group of Seven including Tom Thompson and Emily Carr.
+I'm inspired by the Dutch masters Rembrandt, Vermeer, Rein Portvliet, American painters like Edgar Payne, Maynard Dixon, Edward Hopper, and Richard Schmid, and of course the Canadian Group of Seven including Tom Thompson and Emily Carr.

-Living painters that I admire for their brushwork, values and draftmanship include Richard Schmid, Jeremy Lipking, Daniel Keys, Matt Smith, Clyde Aspevig, George Strickland, T. Allen Lawson, Simon Addyman, Michael Workman, Derek Penix, Carolyn Anderson.
+Living painters that I admire for their brushwork, values and draftmanship include Jeremy Lipking, Daniel Keys, Matt Smith, Clyde Aspevig, George Strickland, T. Allen Lawson, Simon Addyman, Michael Workman, Derek Penix, and Carolyn Anderson.

 Painters and designers I admire for their strong sense of design include Eric Bowman, Logan Maxwell Hagege, Tim Horn, Michael Schwab, Ed Mell and more recently Brett Allen Johnson.